COG-UK/docs/setting-up-ocarina.md

 OAuth has been the standard way to authenticate since September 2020.

-**OAuth tokens expire every 10 hours, see section 5 for instructions on refreshing them and automating this process**
+**OAuth tokens expire every 10 hours, instructions for refreshing tokens can be found in section 5 as well as how this can be automated**

 ### 3b.
 Set your Ocarina credentials with a legacy API key